 This means that the education, health and care services will work together with the family to agree a straightforward plan for child’s development from birth to 25 years of age.

 The plan will be reviewed regularly to reflect changing needs and will clearly state who is responsible for provisions.

-The assessment pathway and plan will be focused on the outcomes the child or young person seeks to achieve across education, health and care to enable them to achieve at school and college and to make a successful transition to adulthood.
+The assessment pathway and plan focuses on the outcomes the child or young person seeks to achieve across education, health and care.
+It will enable them to achieve at school and college and to make a successful transition to adulthood.

-EHC plans will set out how services will work together to meet the child or young person’s needs and in support of those outcomes.
-The co-ordinated assessment and planning process will put the child and their parents or the young person at the centre of decision making.
+EHC plans set out how services will work together to meet the child or young person’s needs and supports those outcomes.
+The co-ordinated assessment and planning process puts the child and their parents or the young person at the centre of decision making.

-The new system will be available for all children and young people from birth to the age of 25.
+This system is available for all children and young people from birth to the age of 25.

-The following key points are outlined within the SEN Code of Practice:
+The following key points are outlined within the SEND Code of Practice:

 - The views of children, young people and their families must be sought.

 - Disruption to the family should be minimised.
 This includes avoiding multiple assessments and appointments.
 There should also be a 'tell us once' approach so that families do not have to repeat the same information to different professionals.